realgjl/summer19/README.md

 ### For Mac users
 If the terminal is zsh, follow [this ariticle](https://medium.com/@sumitmenon/how-to-get-anaconda-to-work-with-oh-my-zsh-on-mac-os-x-7c1c7247d896).
-If it's bash based terminal, continue to the next step.
+If it's bash-based terminal, continue to the next step.

 ### Configuring Conda
 Before first use, the conda package management system needs some initial configuration.